OriginProtocol/origin/README.md

 For more information, see this [link.](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)

+### Docker Container exited with code 137

+If a container is failing with code 137 it could be that it has encountered Out Of Memory error.
+To fix this dedicate more memory to Docker [see this link](https://www.petefreitag.com/item/848.cfm).

 ### Port errors

 The environment requires a number of ports to be free on your machine (3000, 5000, 5002, 8080, 8081 and 8545).
 If one of these ports isn't available spinning up the development environment may fail.